 Time management is a severe problem for many professionals, and it can be yours too.
 If you think that you cannot manage time properly, then you can state it as your weakness.

 If you feel you are unable to deliver your daily work target within the 8-hour window, feel free to communicate it to your interviewer when asked the dreaded question.
 But, at the same time, make sure you mention how you are trying to improve on it and how far have you have come.

 Tell them how you have taken measures to grow in the form of reminders and alarms and about the positive strides that you have made so far.
 Show them that you have invested time in rectifying your weakness.

-Tell them how you plan to tackle the most critical tasks first and keep your workplace desk more organized to manage time better.
+Tell them how you plan to tackle the most critical tasks first and keep your work desk more organized to manage time better.

 6. Taking A Lot of Stress